homebridge/hap-client/README.md

 </span>

-A client for an insecure HAP-NodeJS instance.
+A typescript based client for an insecure HAP-NodeJS instance.

 ## Credits